zmprunella/bravo-test-one/bravo-test-one.md

   - git add .
   - git commit -m "message" (goal of message: human communication)
   - git push origin main  (not always there)

+### Useful Terminal commands

+ls - lists all the content of the current directory touch - makes a new file cd <name> - changes directory into another nested folder/directory cd .. - moves back one level, moves closer to the root

+### Best Git command ever

+git status